LeeBadal/CI_server/README.md

 ### Group 3, Spring 2021

 CI Server is created for the assignment 'Continuous Integration' in the course DD2480 at KTH.
 The Program runs a server which has a listener for webhooks.
 Webhooks from GitHub's commits are considered valid and is further processed.
 In the process the project is built, tested and evaluated to later notify the user via GitHub statuses.
 Build and test results are stored in an external database for a history overview.
+### Grade aspirations
+The group aims for P+, the motivations for this are:
+- A build list that persists that server restart is implemented, this was achieved by using an external API-endpoint connected to a MongoDB cluster.
+- The CI Server is dynamic, eg. it works on any repo/branch as it reads from this information from the GitHub POST request
+- Most commits(around 90%) are linked to issues.

 Travis build status:
 [![Build Status](https://www.travis-ci.com/LeeBadal/CI_server.svg?token=7cmhVzehZexnVyrntj3T&branch=main)](https://www.travis-ci.com/LeeBadal/CI_server)